tom-nook/toulbox/posts/what-is-devsecops.md

 ```

-Now, running `go test` results in a `PASS`
+Now, running `go test` results in a `PASS.`

 ### Setting up the first part of the `main.yaml`

-First, the project is given a name`name`, and in this case it is the same as the repo, however you can name yours whatever you like.
-Next, the pattern for running the github actions is defined, for my use case I want it to always run on the `main` branch and for any `pull_requests`.
-Lastly, I define a few environment variable that will be used later on.
-Again, feel free to name them whatever you want, but for the `WEB_IMAGE` you will need to do a quick set up for github container registry if you are planning to follow along.
+First, give the project a  name via the`name:` field, and in this case, it is the same as the repo.
+However, you can name yours, whatever you like.
+Next, the pattern for running GitHub actions is defined.
+I want it to always run on the `main` branch and for any `pull_requests` for my use case.
+Lastly, I describe a few environment variables for use later on.
+Again, feel free to name them whatever you want, but for the `WEB_IMAGE`, you will need to do a quick setup for the GitHub container registry if you plan to follow along.
 Here's an article from the GitHub Team on [how to do so](https://github.blog/2020-09-01-introducing-github-container-registry/)

 ```yaml
 name: go-devsecops-pipeline